Fishkeeping FAQ's

 With the damaged seams dry, it’s time to prepare the aquarium silicone sealant.
 Apply the sealant directly to the damaged seam using a putty knife or scraper, ensuring proper coverage.
 Smooth out the sealant with the tool to create an even layer.
 Be sure to follow the manufacturer’s instructions regarding drying and curing times before refilling the tank with water and reintroducing your aquatic inhabitants.

-ALSO READ: How To Create A Natural-looking Aquascape?
+ALSO READ: How To Manage A Multi-tank System Efficiently?

 Replacing a Cracked Glass Panel